frets & refrains counselors

 CD Baby http://cdbaby.com/cd/bobbyicon

 Jack is a keen naturalist and zoologist so he is your “go to” man if you need help with identifying any of the wildlife at camp – as well as help finding classes, answering questions about the camp, animals, your instrument or if you need some solid bass for your new song at the Open Mic – so feel free to ask him anything!

 Jack is in charge of the F&R merchandise store.
 He is also co teaching “Creative Strategies: The Concept Album” class with Henry Kaiser.
 Jack is the Coordinator of F&R Open Mic along with Bobby Eichorn and Zak Hobs.
 He will be your MC at Open Mic in the Roadhouse and also the DJ host of the phenomenal old-school Dance Party on our final night at Frets & Refrains!

 Singer-songwriter, guitarist, London born Zak Hobbs is the grandson of Richard and Linda Thompson, and nephew to Teddy and Jack.
 In 2015, Zak featured on his family’s collaborative album, called Thompson.
 Based in the UK Zak works as a solo artist and as a guitarist with Eliza Carthy, The Rails, Sunny Ozell and others.

 Zak is an advanced student of Richard’s Hybrid picking technique, a specialty he has been successfully teaching for the last 7 years.
-Zak will be holding an informal class to tackle the core concepts of Hybrid Picking.
+Zak will be hosting the workshop, “Creating A Fingerstyle Arrangement in Three Styles.”
 Time is also given to further tackling the music taught by Richard throughout the week.